-- For additional information on the composition, see the "Glossary" section.
+For additional information on the composition, see the "Glossary" section.
+The ratio is calculated as the provision for credit losses on impaired loans to average loans and acceptances, net of allowance for credit losses.

-The ratio is calculated as the provision for credit losses on impaired loans to average loans and acceptances, net of allowance for credit losses. - Average balances are calculated as a weighted average of daily closing balances.
+The ratio is calculated as the provision for credit losses on impaired loans to average loans and acceptances, net of allowance for credit losses.
+Average balances are calculated as a weighted average of daily closing balances.
 On April 7, 2022, CIBC shareholders approved a two-for-one share split (Share Split) of CIBC's issued and outstanding common shares.
 Each shareholder of record at the close of business on May 6, 2022 (Record Date) received one additional share on May 13, 2022 (Payment Date) for every one share held on the Record Date.
-All common share numbers and per common share amounts have been adjusted to reflect the Share Split as if it was retroactively applied to all periods presented. - numbers and per common share amounts have been adjusted to reflect the share Split as it it was retroactively applied to all periods presented.
+All common share numbers and per common share amounts have been adjusted to reflect the Share Split as if it was retroactively applied to all periods presented.
 Common shareholders' equity divided by the number of common shares issued and outstanding at end of period.
 Adjusted measures are non-GAAP measures.
 Adjusted measures are calculated in the same manner as reported measures, except that financial information included in the calculation of adjusted measures is adjusted to exclude the impact of items of note.
 For additional information and a reconciliation of reported results to adjusted results, see the "Non-GAAP measures" section.
+Calculated on a taxable equivalent basis (TEB).
+Locludes the full contract amount of All A or custody under a 50/50 ionit venture between CIBC and The Bank of New York Mellon of \$2,258,1 billion as at October 31, 2022 (2021 (5) (6)

-Calculated on a taxable equivalent basis (TEB). - Includes the full contract amount of AUA or custody under a 50/50 joint venture between CIBC and The Bank of New York Mellon of \$2,258.1 billion as at October 31, 2022 (2021: \$2.341.1 billion). - (9) AUM amounts are included in the amounts reported under AUA.
-(10) RWA and our capital ratios are calculated pursuant to OSFI's CAR Guideline, the leverage ratio is calculated pursuant to OSFI's Leverage Requirements Guideline, and LCR and NSFR are calculated pursuant to OSFI's LAR Guideline, all of which are based on BCBS standards.
-For additional information, see the "Capital management" and "Liquidity risk" - Ratios reflect the expected credit loss (ECL) transitional arrangement announced by OSFI on March 27, 2020 in response to the onset of the COVID-19 pandemic.
-Average for the three months ended October 31 for each respective year. - Not applicable.
+Includes the full contract amount of AUA or custody under a 50/50 joint venture between CIBC and The Bank of New York Mellon of \$2,258.1 billion as at October 31, 2022 (2021: \$2,341.1 billion).
+(8)

+AUM amounts, are included in the amounts reported under AUA.
+RWA and our capital ratios are calculated pursuant to OSFI's CAR Guideline, the leverage ratio is calculated pursuant to OSFI's Leverage Requirements Guideline, and LCR and NSFR are calculated pursuant to OSFI's LAR Guideline, all of which are based on BCBS standards.
+For additional information, see the "Capital management" and "Liquidity risk" (10)sections.

+Ratios reflect the expected credit loss (ECL) transitional arrangement announced by OSFI on March 27, 2020 in response to the onset of the COVID-19 pandemic.

+(12) Average for the three months ended October 31 for each respective year.